 Gevo has invented our own proprietary process to make renewable fuels that utilizes carbon captured from the atmosphere by plants.
-The same mechanisms that allow your grass to grow, and nurture the trees outside your house have been perfected over hundreds of millions of years of evolution: This is the best carbon-capture technology available.
+The same mechanisms that allow your grass to grow and nurture the trees outside your house have been perfected over billions of years of evolution: This is the best carbon-capture technology available.
 Gevo has chosen to leverage this efficient and scalable biological system.
 There's plenty of carbon in the atmosphere right now, and its concentration level is growing every day-why not make use of it?
-Think about it: Every day we dig up more carbon or pump it out of the ground.
-The carbon contained in fossil fuels was sequestered in the earth millions of years ago, and humans have diligently worked to release it to the atmosphere, particularly over the last 120 years.
+Think about it: Each day we dig up more carbon or pump it out of the ground.
+The carbon contained in fossil fuels was sequestered in the earth millions of years ago, and humans have worked diligently to release it to the atmosphere over the last 120 years.
 Why?
 Because it was a concentrated and easy-to-use energy form, and immensely profitable to do so in our society.
-Now that carbon in the atmosphere is too great for Earth's natural systems to find their equilibrium.
+Now there is far too much carbon in the atmosphere for Earth's natural systems to find their equilibrium.
 We need to help the planet reduce the carbon in the atmosphere in ways that won't harm other life on Earth.
-One way to do that, is to use the carbon that is already in the atmosphere as a resource, rather than continue to be reliant on the carbon that's buried deep in the Earth.
+At the same time, our world is dependent on the energy derived from fossil fuels.
+By combining these two forces, we see a pathway to use the carbon that is already in the atmosphere as a resourceinstantly reduciing ourr reliance on the carbon that's buried deep in the Earth.

 Fossil carbon is a linear path: It comes in the form of petroleum, natural gas, and coal that was removed from the ground, transported and refined by means of energy-intensive processes, combusted in an engine or boiler, and released to the atmosphere.
 This is a non-sustainable, non-renewable cycle, similar to a fire hose-an intense one-way flow of carbon out of the earth and into the air we breathe.
 Like any business, the petroleum industry has worked to get more efficient over the last century, but that means it's become better at releasing carbon dioxide into the atmosphere and making more money doing it.
-Those petroleum efficiency improvements don't offer a path to fully transform our energy sector into a sustainable system, because they will never address the true issue: the source of the carbon.
-None of the ideas are enough.
+Those petroleum efficiency improvements don't offer any kind of path to transform our energy sector into a sustainable system, because they will never address the true issue: the source of the carbon.
+When the energy is derived from fossil carbon, none of the ideas are enough.
 Instead it requires a whole new way of thinking to design a sustainable energy system.
 As Albert Einstein said: "We cannot solve our problems with the same thinking we used when we created them."